 MP for Maldon

-Sir John Whittingdale is a Conservative MP for Maldon, first elected in 1992.
-He has held ministerial posts in Culture, Media and Sport and in Science, Innovation and Technology, and he is currently a member of the Foreign Affairs Committee (since 21 October 2024).
+Sir John Whittingdale is a long-serving Conservative MP for Maldon, first elected in 1992.
+He has held ministerial roles in Culture, Media and Sport and in Science, Innovation and Technology, and is currently a member of the Foreign Affairs Committee.
+He has also served as a Shadow Minister for Health and Social Care during 2024.

-He has 11 declared financial interests, including four entries for gifts, benefits or hospitality from UK sources; two miscellaneous entries; two visits outside the UK; one entry noting a family member engaged in third-party lobbying; one entry for gifts or benefits from sources outside the UK; and one for land or property.
+Whittingdale has 13 declared financial interests, including six entries for gifts, benefits and hospitality from UK sources; two miscellaneous entries; two entries for visits outside the UK; one entry for land or property; one entry noting a family member engaged in third-party lobbying; and one entry for gifts and benefits from sources outside the UK.

 Generated 21 February 2026